 The Descent: Part 2 (2009) was a sequel featuring return performances from Shauna Macdonald and Natalie Mendoza.

-Neil Marshall subsequently went onto make the futuristic plague film Doomsday (2008) and the non-genre historical film Centurion (2010), as well as the Bad Seed episode of Tales of Halloween (2015).
-Marshall has also produced the horror film Dark Signal (2016)
+Neil Marshall subsequently went onto make the futuristic plague film Doomsday (2008), the non-genre historical action film Centurion (2010), the Bad Seed episode of Tales of Halloween (2015), the reboot of Hellboy (2019) and the witch persecution film The Reckoning (2020) and the monster movie The Lair (2022).
+Marshall has also produced the horror film Dark Signal (2016) and the reboot of tv’s Lost in Space (2018-21)

 (Winner in this site’s Top 10 Films of 2005 list.
 Winner for Best Makeup Effects, Nominee for Best Director (Neil Marshall), Best Supporting Actress (Natalie Mendoza) and Best Cinematography at this site’s Best of 2005 Awards).